Cheesebaron/LegacyBar/Store Resources/Xamarin Component Store/GettingStarted.md

-This guide assumes that you have loaded LegacyBar either through reference to the DLL you have built or the project or by loading the xpkg from the Xamarin Component Store.
+This guide assumes that you have loaded LegacyBar either through reference to the DLL you have built or the project or by loading the component from the Xamarin Component Store.
+Also make sure to have Support.v4 referenced in your Application project.

 ## Creating the first Action Bar
 Start by creating a new Android Layout similar to this, lets call it `main.axml`: